The magic age at which an adviser should exit the business is 59, according to a succession-planning expert.

-By 59, an adviser's maximum annual growth rate has peaked and is coming down, David Grau, founder and president of FP Transitions, said at the Financial Services Institute adviser conference in Washington today.
+By 59, an adviser's maximum annual growth rate has peaked and is coming down, David Grau, founder and president of FP Transitions, said during a session at the Financial Services Institute Inc.'s adviser conference in Washington last Tuesday.

 The peak annual growth rate occurs for advisers between 45 and 55, said Mr. Grau, whose company completed business valuations for about 1,000 firms last year.
-The average value of firms was between $1.4 million and $1.5 million.
+The average value of firms was about $1.5 million.

-Advisers looking for the greatest payout for their businesses should develop a team of internal investors that take over the business slowly, he said.
-Founding advisers ultimately can generate about six to seven times the firm's gross revenue, compared with an average of two times last year's earnings for advisers who sell their businesses, he said.
+Founding advisers ultimately can generate about six to seven times the firm's gross revenue with an internal succession, compared with an average of two times the previous year's earnings for advisers who sell their businesses to outsiders, he said.

-Typically, younger planning professionals don't want to put out their own shingle, in part because they don't want to work 60 hours or more a week — the way they've seen founding advisers do over the years.
+Typically, younger planning professionals don't want to put out their own shingle, in part because they don't want to work 60 hours or more a week — the way they have seen founding advisers do over the years.